Common Lisp the Language, 2nd Edition

 variable var bound to the symbol.
 Then result-form (a

-single form, not an implicit progn
+single form, not an implicit progn) is evaluated,

-and the result is the value of the do-symbols
+and the result is the value of the do-symbols form.
+(When

 the result-form is evaluated, the control variable var

-result-form is omitted, the result is nil
+result-form is omitted, the result is nil.

-may be used to terminate the iteration prematurely.
+return may be used to terminate the iteration prematurely.

 If execution of the body affects which symbols are contained in the